drearypill/chess/README.md

-# chess
+# 240 chess

-CS240 Chess Project
+im gonna work on the project before the due dates